 Question: I think we have to make a very strong distinction between a society like our own, which has many, many minorities, and societies that have absolute majorities dealing with minorities.
 Here, the cacophony is a plus because we have so many different voices.
 Let’s say in a society where the – it is a theocratic authoritarian society, and there’s a small minority, and it might be tolerated to a certain degree.
 That toleration can be taken away.
 Certainly, someone who grew up in the Jewish tradition, we know that toleration is not enough.
 There has to be a level of enfranchisement, and the capacity to participate in civil society, which is guaranteed by something else than tolerance.
 That’s one thing.
 Second, I want to say, is – I’ve been involved in interfaith dialog for about 30 years – Jewish-Buddhist, Jewish-Muslim, Jewish-Catholic, and that’s the word I want to use.
 Dialog is different than disputation.
 What I think has come up in discussion is a sense that there’s gonna be a disputation.
 Disputation is someone has to be right and someone has to be wrong.
 Effective dialog, I have found, as you go to the partner, to the interlocutor, and you present the best stuff about your own tradition that you have, and you put it on the table, and your interlocutor does the same thing – this is the best values we have that we want to contribute to our society.
 And if you’re doing it well, you come back loving your own tradition more, rather than having to feel you’re being persuaded by another tradition.
 So, I think this is a really – a very important idea, that dialog doesn’t necessarily mean anybody comes out a winner or a loser, but dialog needs the capacity to say: this is what I hold dear, and I believe that what I hold dear can make a contribution not only to myself, because ultimately, the goal of all of our traditions, I hope, is to create compassionate human beings.
 And if it’s not creating compassionate human beings, there’s a lot of room for self-examination of what’s wrong with that tradition.

-Presenter: So, do you want to comment –
+Moderator: So, do you want to comment –

 Michael Sandel: I agree with most of that, but not all of it.
 Certainly, I agree with the part about not aiming at identifying winners and losers, and the idea of dialog, of course, is very important.
 Just a few weeks ago, the figure in modern Jewish life who I think was perhaps the most significant figure in – well, bringing Judaism into contact with modern philosophy, and also with other traditions, David Hartman, who ran an institute – a center in Jerusalem – he died just a few weeks ago, and I learned a tremendous amount of attending over the years – conferences that he held.
 He – the first – on the question of disputation, I think one of the most effective vehicles for dialog among different fate traditions is not only to put forward the best version of one’s own tradition and inhibit what the other side has to say, or the other side, but to actually sit and study the texts of the respective traditions together, which can be a disputatious activity, even within a given tradition.
 Of course, the Talmudic tradition is nothing if not disputatious.
 And, he would gather people from different faith traditions – some would be conferences for people studying the Jewish tradition.
 Others, bringing different traditions together – Jewish, Christian, and Islamic, he emphasized.
 Studying one another’s texts and arguing about them, not as representatives of those traditions – trying to put the best face on one’s own tradition, but engaging together in the hard task of trying to interpret and argue through: what does this passage of Talmud mean?
 Or of the Quran?
 Or of a Christian text?
 What does it mean?
 And there would be plenty of dispute, though the disputes would not necessary break down on sectarian lines, and so I think disputation and mutual learning can be a very valuable vehicle, and the representational approach to dialog can lead to a kind of hardening of positions, representing the best face – one thing that I learned from David Hartman is: whether he was talking to other Jews, or to members of other faiths, he would always be very explicit about the dark side – of what he took to be the dark side of his own tradition, and where it was to be found in the text, and how he had to wrestle with it.
 So, it wasn’t – and so he was able to go deeper and further as a religious thinker but also as an interlocutor.
 By not only presenting what he took to be the strengths of his tradition, but also by being very explicit – almost sharing – as his burden with others – what he took to be the dark and difficult parts of the tradition.